renpytom/talks/NOTES.rst

 For More Information
 --------------------

-The documentaiton is on the Ren'Py website, and there's a lot of Information there.
+The documentation is on the Ren'Py website, and there's a lot of information there.
 You can also ask questions on the Ren'Py Discord server, or go from there to the Lemma Soft forums.